AdobeDocs/genstudio.en/help/user-guide/insights/overview.md

 # GenStudio [!DNL Insights]

-GenStudio [!DNL Insights] feature provides advanced analytics and insights into content performance that can help you make data-driven decisions.
+GenStudio [!DNL Insights] mode provides advanced analytics and insights into content performance that can help you make data-driven decisions.

-From the [!DNL Insights] dashboard, you can identify low-performing content and optimize it using generative AI to create content variations immediately.
-You can identify high-performing content and create variants to revitalize experiences and campaign performance.
+From the [!DNL Insights] dashboard, you can:

+- **Identify the most effective content**: Pinpoint which content performs best for different audiences and tailor future content or campaigns for trending preferences.
+- **Optimize low-performing content**: Find content that is not performing well and use the integrated generative AI to create variations immediately, potentially improving its effectiveness without starting from scratch.
+- **Revitalize high-performing content**: Take successful content and tweak it to refresh the experience for the audience or adapt hero content for use in new campaigns, potentially extending its lifecycle and performance.

 ## Dashboard